YFWang1999/GmNet/README.md

 ## BibTeX

-    @inproceedings{ma2024rewrite,
+    @article{wang2025gmnet,
-        title={GMNET: REVISITING GATING MECHANISMS FROM A FREQUENCY VIEW},
+        title={GmNet: Revisiting Gating Mechanisms From A Frequency View}, author={Wang, Yifan and Ma, Xu and Zhang, Yitian and Wang, Zhongruo and Kim, Sung-Cheol and Mirjalili, Vahid and Renganathan, Vidya and Fu, Yun}, journal={arXiv preprint arXiv:2503.22841},
-        author={Xu Ma and Xiyang Dai and Yue Bai and Yizhou Wang and Yun Fu}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2024}
+        year={2025}
         }

 ## License
 The majority of GmNet is licensed under an [Apache License 2.0](https://github.com/ma-xu/Rewrite-the-Stars/blob/main/LICENSE)